fillest/gmail-indicator/readme.md

 # Gmail Indicator
-A desktop application that shows unread inbox messages number in Ubuntu indicator panel
+A desktop application that shows Gmail inbox unread message number in Ubuntu indicator panel.

+It supports multiple accounts.

+It's tested currently only in Ubuntu with Unity.
+Please fork and make pull requests if you want to add support for other environments.

-## Ho to run
+## How to run
 `python gmail-indicator.py name1 passwd1 name2 passwd2`

 ## Issues